A Multihop Rendezvous Protocol for Cognitive Radio-based Emergency Response Network: Conclusion

 \section{Conclusion}

 This paper presented M-DMCA, a multihop dual modular clock–based rendezvous protocol for cognitive radio–enabled emergency response networks.
 By supporting dual-channel selection and incorporating a three-way handshake, M-DMCA significantly reduces rendezvous time under symmetric and asymmetric channel, varying channel similarity ratios, mixed and high primary radio activity.
 Extensive NS-3 simulations demonstrate that the proposed approach outperforms conventional multihop rendezvous schemes, particularly for closest rendezvous protocol M-EMCA in challenging scenarios with limited common channels and dynamic spectrum availability conditions by upto 24\%.
-The approach also reduces communication overhead per successful rendezvous (PPR), highlighting the efficiency benefit of the three-way handshake.
-The current study assumes a known number of nodes, which is practical for many coordinated deployments.
-As future work, we plan to extend M-DMCA to support scenarios with an unknown and dynamically varying number of nodes, further enhancing its applicability to large-scale and ad hoc disaster environments.
+The approach also reduces communication overhead per successful rendezvous (PPR), highlighting the efficiency benefit of the three-way handshake.The current study assumes a known number of nodes, which is practical for many coordinated deployments.
+As future work, we plan to extend M-DMCA to support large channel sets incorporating unknown number of nodes and mobility, hence enhancing its capacity to autonomously address the challenges of more complex emergency response network.